leriomaggio/numpy-euroscipy/README.md

 Moreover, the underlying algorithms have been designed with high performance in mind.

-This training is be organised in two parts: the first part is intended to provide most of the essential concepts needed to become confident with NumPy data structures and functions.
+This training is organised in two parts: the first part is intended to provide most of the essential concepts needed to become confident with NumPy data structures and functions.